evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_Sportback_55_e-tron/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 600 to 495 km (373-308 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 17,3kWh/100km for the basic version and 21,0kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 65 minutes, while a more common scenario of 10-80% would take 31 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 74% resulting in an actual charge speed including time loss on 122kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 74%, resulting in an actual charge speed, including time loss on 122kW.
 Each charge session would take 36 minutes and 22 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 32 minutes to drive.
 This trip will require two charge session(s) charging from 3% to 74%.
 The total time lost for charging will be 73 minutes.